jarizleifr/ManulECS/README.md

 - Focus on simplicity
   - ManulECS provides only the core functionality of composition and iteration.
-  - If you need system classes, events, parallelism, you'll need to write them yourself.
+  - If you need system classes, events, parallelism, you'll need to write wrappers for ManulECS yourself.
 - Data-driven, cache-coherent ECS, achieved with sparse sets of structs
 - Support for tag components without data
 - Support for non-entity resources